 Does your family’s emergency plan include your animals?
 Planning and preparation are critical when it comes to protecting the health of your family, pets and livestock.
 Napa CART has lists of recommended items for your Pet and Home Emergency Kits.

 1. Sign up for the NIXLE ALERTS advisory system.
 You will then get warnings of possible incidents in your area.
+For details and to download the app powered by Everbridge, go to https://readynapacounty.org/214/Alert-Napa-County (opens in a new window.)

-2. Review the NapaCART “Emergency Preparedness Checklists” and the AVMA “Saving the Whole Family Booklet” that includes detailed information on assembling emergency kits and plans for a wide variety of animal species.
+2. Review and download the Napa CART “Emergency Preparedness Checklists” (PDF opens in a new window).
+Download the AVMA “Saving the Whole Family Booklet” (opens the AVMA page in a new window) that includes detailed information on assembling emergency kits and plans for a wide variety of animal species.

-Complete a “Pet Identification Sheet“ for each pet and attach a recent picture of you and them.
+Complete a “Pet Identification Sheet” (PDF opens in a new window) for each pet and attach a recent picture of you and them.
 Download the completed sheet and place it in a laminated sleeve.
 Pull the sheet out on a Red Flag Day and post in a visible spot near your pet food storage area.
 If you are unable to return to your pets, this sheet will provide a road map for care.

 Note: the link will open the PDF in a new tab; you can download and print out the sheet or fill in the sheet online.
 If you fill in the sheet online be sure to save the PDF to your computer so that your information is saved.

 3. Review the Checklists for your, your family and your animals.
 There is nothing mandatory about them, but they are the product of experiences from many wildfire incidents.
-Most first responders and NapaCART volunteers have a “Go Bag”.
+Most first responders and Napa CART volunteers have a “Go Bag”.
 Do you?

 4. Know in advance what you are going to do with your animals and yourself.
 Trying to figure it out during an emergency is wasting valuable time and often results in poor decisions.